 All Harvard domains are managed by Harvard University Information Technology (HUIT).
 The GSD requests domain names from HUIT and is subject to HUIT’s workflow and approval processes.
 Although requests are often processed quickly, please allow at least several business days for domain name changes.

 Student groups may not use a GSD subdomain name and must purchase their own domain name (e.g., mystudentgroup.org) through a domain registrar (e.g., aws.amazon.com).
 Note that student groups must obtain advance permission to use any form of “Harvard” or “GSD” in an internet address.
-Student Groups should contact the Office of Student Services to request permission.
+Student Groups should contact the Office of Student Affairs to request permission.

 A Harvard subdomain name (e.g., “mysite.harvard.edu”) may be requested for websites sponsored by inter-school groups and programs.
 Please contact GSD Web Staff for assistance requesting a Harvard domain name.

 Sites authorized to use a GSD subdomain name must be on the WordPress platform.
 These sites will be hosted on a GSD subdomain managed by the GSD’s Web Staff.
 Only WordPress-compatible software will be supported (i.e., installed, updated, maintained, or hosted).